-J. PROCEDURE

-The procedure set forth above shall also include the provisions of paragraphs 2-4 of General Laws, Chapter 140, Section 173A as amended.

-K. PENALTY

-Any owner or keeper found in violation of any of the provisions of this bylaw shall be subject to a fine of not more than twenty-five dollars (\$25.00).
+- J. PROCEDURE The procedure set forth above shall also include the provisions of paragraphs 2-4 of General Laws, Chapter 140, Section 173 as amended. - K. PENALTY Any owner or keeper found in violation of any of the provisions of this bylaw shall be subject to a fine of not more than Fifty dollars (\$50.00) upon demand by the Animal Control Officer..
 Further, if the owner or keeper of a dog be a minor, the parent or guardian of such minor shall be held liable for any violation of this bylaw.